 Forget the whole “New Year, New You” mentality, anytime is the perfect time to try something new.
 Perhaps you’ve been noticing yoga from afar, but have no idea how to get into it.
 Or maybe you’ve dabbled in the past, but it’s never quite stuck.
-Whatever your reason, the below tips are the perfect way to form a yoga practice this year!
+Whatever your reason, the below tips are the perfect way to start your yoga practice TODAY!

 Find a class or an online tutorial